 # Get Started

-This guide provides the essentials for adding **audio/ui** components to your React application.
+description: A quick guide to adding audio/ui components to your application.

 ## Prerequisites